darkweak/souin/docs/website/content/docs/storages/add-own.md

 		return e
 	}

-	provider.logger.Sugar().Debugf("Store the new mapping for the key %s in customStorage", variedKey) provider.m.Store(mappingKey, val)
+	provider.logger.Debugf("Store the new mapping for the key %s in customStorage", variedKey) provider.m.Store(mappingKey, val)
 	return nil
 }